 Attention!
 If you like the video format, at the bottom of this post, look for a YouTube video version where there is a step-by-step tutorial on how to shorten sleeves on a winter coat or jacket with lining.
 For a more complete picture, I recommend exploring both versions.

 So, here is me in this coat before I did the sleeve alterations.
-Obviously I can’t wear the coat like this.
-Somehow store bought coats never have sleeves that are the right length for me.
-They are always have to be shortened.
+Obviously, I can’t wear a coat like this.
+Somehow store-bought coats never have sleeves that are the right length for me.
+They always have to be shortened.

 If you make it yourself – you will be done in 30-40 minutes (of course, you need to have a sewing machine and some sewing skills).

 So, here is the step-by-step tutorial on how to shorten coat or jacket sleeves.
 I think it’s better to see how it’s done than to read about it but if somehow you don’t understand my speech (English is not my first language) you can always return to the blog article and read it.

 Note: Some of the links on this page are affiliate links.
 This means I will receive a commission if you order a product through one of my links.
 I only recommend products I believe in and use myself.

 What you’ll need to shorten sleeves on your coat or jacket with lining